Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized covariance models: I N T R O D U C T I O N

-To lead with an example while relegating all the operational details and the interpretational framework to the remainder of this paper, Fig.~\ref{fig:bath2synth} shows how modeling the statistical properties of the seafloor presents a geoscientist with the need for acknowledging how the (supposedly ``noiseless'') ``data'', themselves are ``models'' merged from observational strategies with very different bandwidths and resolutions \cite[]{Smith+97,Sandwell+2022}.
-Fig.~\ref{fig:bath2synth} shows a portion of northeast Atlantic bathymetry, identifying the scope of shipboard (Fig.~\ref{fig:bath2synth}, \textit{top left}), satellite-augmented (Fig.~\ref{fig:bath2synth}, \textit{top center}), and merged values (Fig.~\ref{fig:bath2synth}, \textit{top right}).
-Our modeling is able to recover the underlying Mat\'ern parameters from those (dis)joint subdomains, and simulate synthetic realizations either on the corresponding subdomain (Fig.~\ref{fig:bath2synth}, \textit{middle row}), or on the entire grid (Fig.~\ref{fig:bath2synth}, \textit{bottom}).
-The simulated realizations preserve the first- and second-order statistics that we estimate parametrically from the data in a manner that is unbiased by the sampling process.
-Fig.~\ref{fig:bath2synth} (\textit{bottom right}) puts forward that parameter inference and uncertainty estimation lead to models that are ``right'' (different, testable) when they are individually informed from the correct spatial support (``\textsf{dir}'' and ``\textsf{ind}''), while mixing and mingling of data sources (``\textsf{mer}'') leads to models, incorrectly posited as stationary, that are (demonstrably) ``wrong''.
-This paper is devoted to the full development and analysis of these notions.
+To lead with a worked example while relegating all the details of the theory, implementation, and interpretational framework to the remainder of this paper, we show in Fig.~\ref{fig:bath2synth} how modeling the statistical properties of composite data sets presents the geoscientist with the need for acknowledging how the (supposedly ``noiseless'', correctly ``positioned'') ``data'', themselves are (geophysical) ``models''.
+In the case of sea level \cite[e.g.,][]{Slobbe+2012}, or seafloor bathymetry \cite[e.g.,][]{Smith+97,Sandwell+2022}, for example, spatially distinct domains may incorporate observational strategies with very different bandwidths and resolutions.
+When these are spatially merged and presented as a \textit{data product} \cite[e.g.,][]{GEBCO2024}, acknowledgment must be made of their disjoint spatial footprints prior to analysis.
+In the case of parameterized covariance estimation, by working directly in the spatial domain, \cite{Goff+88} naturally achieve spatial data selectivity in the inversion, but it is not \textit{a priori} clear how modeling carried out in the spectral domain can be made to be similarly aware of sample provenance.
+And yet this is among the merits of the debiased spatial Whittle likelihood \cite[]{Guillaumin+2022}: that it can leverage the scaling and speed of the Fast Fourier Transform in the spectral domain while running on incompletely observed spatial grids.
+Fig.~\ref{fig:bath2synth} shows a portion of northeast Atlantic bathymetry, identifying the scope of shipboard (Fig.~\ref{fig:bath2synth}\textit{a}), satellite-augmented (Fig.~\ref{fig:bath2synth}\textit{b}), and merged values (Fig.~\ref{fig:bath2synth}\textit{c}).
+Along the structured sampling tracks of Fig.~\ref{fig:bath2synth}(\textit{a}) and within their complement (Fig.~\ref{fig:bath2synth}\textit{b}), examples of the bounded contiguous and disperse sampling patterns that we study throughout this work meld.
+Our modeling is able to recover the underlying Mat\'ern parameters from those (dis)joint subdomains, and simulate synthetic realizations on the corresponding subdomain (Fig.~\ref{fig:bath2synth}\textit{d--f}), or anywhere else.
+The simulated realizations preserve the (mean and deterministic trends) first-order (obtained via least-squares first-order polynomial fitting in the space-domain) and (two-point correlation) second-order statistics (estimated parametrically from the data using the spectral Whittle likelihood in a manner that is unbiased by the sampling process).
+Fig.~\ref{fig:bath2synth}(\textit{i}) puts forward that distinct domains can be compared, but conclusions based on their unseparated, merged mixture are meaningless.
+Parameter inference and uncertainty estimation lead to models that are ``right'' (different, testable) when they are individually informed from the correct spatial support (``\textsf{dir}'' and ``\textsf{ind}''), while mixing and mingling of data sources (``\textsf{mer}'') leads to models, incorrectly posited as stationary, that are (demonstrably, verifiably) ``wrong''.
+For comparison, Fig.~\ref{fig:bath2synth}(\textit{g}) shows space-based naive estimators for the variance and range of the three data domains, with their uncertainties.
+The sampling variance was calculated on a 6$\times$ decimated observed grid, and the range lengths estimated empirically from the drop-off to $1/3$ in the autocorrelation Fig.~\ref{fig:bath2synth}(\textit{h}), ignoring the effect of smoothness in that measure.
+Naive estimators for smoothness are not readily available.